PhoenixTales/www.gothicarchive.org/CONTRIBUTING.md

 - `{{ imagesDir }}/cover.jpg` when inside page `/articles/news` expands to `https://images.gothicarchive.org/articles/news/cover.jpg` or `C:\marvin\gothicarchive\images\articles\news\cover.jpg`
 - `{{ imagesRoot }}/cover.jpg` expands to `https://images.gothicarchive.org/cover.jpg` or `C:\marvin\gothicarchive\images\cover.jpg`

-These URLs cannot be written directly in absolute form ("whole") by hand, because we need the first part to be different when page is loaded from our web domain (gothicarchive.org) and different when loaded from local copy of archive (gothicarchive.zip).
+These URLs cannot be written directly in absolute form ("whole") by hand, because we need the first part to be different when the page is loaded from our web domain (gothicarchive.org) and different when loaded from a local copy of the archive (gothicarchive.zip).

 ### Examples #2